Darius662/WindowsScripts/README.md

   - For example, if the source has "DOMAIN1\Group1", the script will apply "TARGETCOMPUTER\Group1" on the target
   - Well-known accounts like "Everyone", "SYSTEM", "Administrators", etc. are preserved as-is
   - You can disable this behavior with `-UseLocalPrincipals:$false` to attempt using the exact security principals from the source
+- SID handling:
+  - Security Identifiers (SIDs) from old/deleted accounts are skipped by default
+  - These typically appear when accounts or groups that previously had permissions no longer exist
+  - The script will display a yellow message when skipping a SID
+  - If you need to include these legacy SIDs for some reason, use `-SkipSIDs:$false`